rizalierodel-sudo/CCM101-rrodel/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 ### 4. What similarities did you observe among the three cloud providers?

-I would choose Google Cloud Platform (GCP) because it is well known for its AI, machine learning, and Kubernetes services.
-It offers tools such as Vertex AI and Google Kubernetes Engine (GKE), which are useful for developing and managing these technologies.
+The three cloud providers offer similar core services such as computing, storage, networking, and identity and access management.
+Although their services have different names, they provide similar functions for building and managing cloud infrastructure.